heroku/heroku-cli-plugin-applink/README.md

     <value>]

 ARGUMENTS
-  CONNECTION_NAME  name for the Data Cloud Org instance
+  CONNECTION_NAME  name for the Data Cloud connection.
+Must begin with a letter, end with a letter or a number, and
+                   between 3-30 characters.
+Only alphanumeric characters and non-consecutive underscores ('_') are allowed.

 FLAGS
   -a, --app=<value>        (required) app to run command against